GmbH & Co. KG – all information on the legal form

 GmbH & Co.
-KG – what is that?
+KG – what is it?
 How can I set up a GmbH & Co.
-KG and what do I have to consider?
-On this page we give you an overview of the common legal form.
+KG and what do I need to bear in mind?
+On this page we give you an overview of this common legal form.
 In addition to an explanation of terms, we also address topics such as:

 • minimum capital required,